 As far as possible please upload all documents in PDF format.

-We encourage candidates to list 2 or 3 projects in which they are interested with a provisional ranking of preference to help us circulate your application among the pool of potential supervisors.
+We encourage candidates to list two or three projects in which they are interested with a provisional ranking of preference to help us circulate your application among the pool of potential supervisors.

 Remember please submit only one application.
-Multiple projects (up to 3) can be listed on 1 application.
+Multiple projects (up to three) can be listed on one application.

 You are encouraged to contact potential supervisors by email to discuss project-specific aspects of the proposed research at an early stage.
 General enquiries should be directed to the GSNOCS Office Team – firstname.lastname@example.org